Aryankb/E_Saarthi/README.md

 The geographical analysis shows the name of location on hovering over the marker.
 It shows the number and type of complaints from that location if clicked on the marker.

+User can submit a complain in both english or hindi.
+The software will translate it to english before passing it to the trained model.
 On submitting a complain, Output on the screen will be SUSPECTED SPAM!! if the complaint submitted was ambiguous or irrelevant.
 Output will be SUSPECTED REPEATED! if the same complaint is registered from the same location by the person having same mobile no.
 Output will be REGISTERED SUCCESSFULLY in all other cases.